Patterns in Sinai's walk: Introduction

 \section{Introduction}

 For every integer $k$, pick $p_k$ independently from a fixed probability measure on $[0,1]$.
 Then, keeping the $p_k $'s fixed, consider a nearest-neighbor random walk $S(n)$ on $\D{Z}$, with $S(0)=0$ and with probabilities $p_k, 1-p_k$ of going right and left from $k$, respectively.
-This model, introduced by \cite{CR}, is the most well-studied model of motion in random medium.
+This model, introduced by \citet{CR}, is the most well-studied model of motion in random medium.

 We will assume that the random variables $p_1, (1-p_1)$ have some finite negative moment.
-The walk $S(n)$, pictured in Figure \ref{SinaiWalk}, is recurrent exactly when $\log \frac{1-p_1}{p_1}$ has mean zero \citep[see][]{SO}.
+The walk $S(n)$, pictured in Figure~\ref{SinaiWalk}, is recurrent exactly when $\log \frac{1-p_1}{p_1}$ has mean zero; see \citet{SO}.
 The graph of the walk seems much more confined than the ordinary random walk.
-Indeed, when $\log \frac{1-p_1}{p_1}$ has finite and positive variance as well, the typical value of $|S(n)|$ is of the order of $\log^2 n$, much less than the usual $\sqrt{n}$ for simple random walk \citep[see][]{SI}.
-The walk in this regime is called {\bf Sinai's walk}.
+Indeed, when $\log\frac{1-p_1}{p_1}$ has finite and positive variance as well, the typical value of $|S(n)|$ is of the order of $\log^2 n$, much less than the usual $\sqrt{n}$ for simple random walk; see \citet{SI}.
+The walk in this regime is called \textit{Sinai's walk}.

 The logarithmic behavior of $|S(n)|$ suggests that we may get a more enlightening picture by considering $S(n)$ on an exponential time scale, namely the process $t\mapsto S(e^t)$ with the argument rounded down to the next integer.
-Figure \ref{SinaiWalkLog} shows that the walk tends to get trapped by the environment.
-Indeed, the stationary measure for $S(n)$ is given by the exponential of a function with increments $\log \frac{1-p_k}{p_k}$, that is, a random walk on $\mathbb Z$.
+Figure~\ref{SinaiWalkLog} shows that the walk tends to get trapped by the environment.
+Indeed, the stationary measure for $S(n)$ is given by the exponential of a function with increments $\log\frac{1-p_k}{p_k}$,\vadjust{\goodbreak} that is, a random walk on $\mathbb Z$.
 So at distance $n$ there are regions with stationary measure as large as $e^{\sqrt n}$, in which $S(n)$ gets trapped for a long time.

-The pattern we see in Figure \ref{SinaiWalkLog} suggests a natural question: what patterns can we get that way?
+The pattern we see in Figure~\ref{SinaiWalkLog} suggests a natural question: what patterns can we get that way?
 The main goal of this paper is to answer a mathematically precise version of this question.
-We consider rescaled versions of the path of $S(e^t)$ given by
+We consider rescaled versions of the path of $S(e^t)$ given~by

-and ask what are the possible limit points of the graph of this process as $a\to \infty$.
+and ask what are the possible limit points of the graph of this process as $a\to\infty$.
 For this, a topology on graphs has to be specified.
-As we will see, the spatial scaling factor $a^2\log\log a$ is needed to ensure that the answer to our question is not trivial.
+As we will see, the spatial scaling factor $a^2\log\log a$ is needed to ensure that the answer to our question is nontrivial.